20250730 MAV25 synopsis - Flipbook - Page 110

 discussion amongst participants.
 Participants will have time

-questions’ activity and/or be given a ready to use one from
+questions’ activity and/or be given a ready-to-use one from

 the session.